Hillary Clinton: Later Arkansas years

 From 1982 to 1988, Clinton was on the board of directors, sometimes as chair, of the New World Foundation, which funded a variety of New Left interest groups.
-Clinton was chairman of the board of the Children's Defense Fund and on the board of the Arkansas Children's Hospital's Legal Services (1988–92) In addition to her positions with nonprofit organizations, she also held positions on the corporate board of directors of TCBY (1985–92), Wal-Mart Stores (1986–92) and Lafarge (1990–92).
+Clinton was chairman of the board of the Children's Defense Fund and on the board of the Arkansas Children's Hospital's Legal Services (1988–1992).
+In addition to her positions with nonprofit organizations, she also held positions on the corporate board of directors of TCBY (1985–1992), Wal-Mart Stores (1986–1992) and Lafarge (1990–1992).
 TCBY and Wal-Mart were Arkansas-based companies that were also clients of Rose Law.
 Clinton was the first female member on Wal-Mart's board, added following pressure on chairman Sam Walton to name a woman to it.
 Once there, she pushed successfully for Wal-Mart to adopt more environmentally friendly practices.
 She was largely unsuccessful in her campaign for more women to be added to the company's management and was silent about the company's famously anti-labor union practices.
-According to Dan Kaufman, awareness of this later became a factor in her loss of credibility with organized labor, helping contribute to her loss in the 2016 election, where slightly less than half of union members voted for Donald Trump.
+According to the journalist Dan Kaufman, awareness of this later became a factor in her loss of credibility with organized labor, helping contribute to her loss in the 2016 election, where slightly less than half of union members voted for Donald Trump.

-Bill Clinton presidential campaign of 1992
+Bill Clinton 1992 presidential campaign

 Clinton received sustained national attention for the first time when her husband became a candidate for the 1992 Democratic presidential nomination.
 Before the New Hampshire primary, tabloid publications printed allegations that Bill Clinton had engaged in an extramarital affair with Gennifer Flowers.
 In response, the Clintons appeared together on 60 Minutes, where Bill denied the affair, but acknowledged "causing pain in my marriage".
 This joint appearance was credited with rescuing his campaign.
 During the campaign, Hillary made culturally disparaging remarks about Tammy Wynette's outlook on marriage as described in her classic song "Stand by Your Man".

 Later in the campaign, she commented she could have chosen to be like women staying home and baking cookies and having teas, but wanted to pursue her career instead.
 The remarks were widely criticized, particularly by those who were, or defended, stay-at-home mothers.
 In retrospect, she admitted they were ill-considered.
 Bill said that in electing him, the nation would "get two for the price of one", referring to the prominent role his wife would assume.
 Beginning with Daniel Wattenberg's August 1992 The American Spectator article "The Lady Macbeth of Little Rock", Hillary's own past ideological and ethical record came under attack from conservatives.
 At least twenty other articles in major publications also drew comparisons between her and Lady Macbeth.